 \section{PV-RCNN++: Faster and Better 3D Detection With PV-RCNN Framework}

-To make our PV-RCNN framework more practical for real-world applications, we propose an improved version of PV-RCNN, \emph{i.e.,} PV-RCNN++ framework, for more accurate and efficient 3D object detection with less resource consumption.
+Although our proposed PV-RCNN 3D detection framework achieves state-of-the-art performance~\citep{shi2020pv}, it suffers from the efficiency problem when handling large-scale point clouds.
+To make PV-RCNN framework more practical for real-world applications, we propose an advanced 3D detection framework, \emph{i.e.,} PV-RCNN++, for more accurate and efficient 3D object detection with less resource consumption.

-As shown in Fig.~\ref{fig:framework_v2}, we present two novel modules to improve both the accuracy and efficiency of the PV-RCNN framework.
-One is the sectorized proposal-centric strategy for much faster and better keypoint sampling, and the other one is the VectorPool aggregation module for more effective and efficient local feature aggregation from large-scale point clouds.
-These two novel modules are adopted to replace their counterparts in the PV-RCNN framework, which are introduced in Sec.~\ref{sec:spc} and Sec.~\ref{sec:vectorpool}, respectively.
+As shown in Fig.~\ref{fig:framework_v2}, we present two novel modules to improve both the accuracy and efficiency of PV-RCNN framework.
+One is sectorized proposal-centric strategy for much faster and better keypoint sampling, and the other one is VectorPool aggregation module for more effective and efficient local feature aggregation from large-scale point clouds.
+These two modules are adopted to replace their counterparts in PV-RCNN, which are introduced in Sec.~\ref{sec:spc} and Sec.~\ref{sec:vectorpool}, respectively.